napari/napari.github.io/dev/_sources/developers/architecture/index.md

   connected to Qt classes and Vispy classes.
 - [](app-model): Explains the napari application model, a declarative schema for keeping track of commands, menus and keybindings of the napari GUI.
+- [](magicgui_type_registration): Explains how `magicgui` widgets declared by users or plugins are automatically created, inputs updated and outputs added to the `Viewer` for registered `napari` types.